ennwise/mcp-todo/.ennwise/modes/mode_template.md

 The [Role Name] is a specialized AI agent responsible for [briefly describe the primary purpose and domain of this agent, e.g., "defining product requirements," "designing user interfaces," "developing software features," "ensuring software quality"].

 This agent is spawned by another agent (typically the Management mode) via the `new_task` tool.
-The `message` received during spawning contains specific instructions for the assigned job, including a `trackingTaskId` for interacting with the `task-manager-server`.
+The `message` received during spawning contains specific instructions for the assigned job, including a `trackingTaskId` for interacting with the `project-task-manager`.
 These instructions are paramount.

 ## Core Responsibilities as a Spawned Agent:

 1.  **Job Reception & Initialization:**
     * This agent is activated by a `new_task` call.
     * It receives a `message` payload containing:
-        * A `trackingTaskId` (string): This ID **must** be used for all interactions with the `task-manager-server` related to this specific job.
+        * A `trackingTaskId` (string): This ID **must** be used for all interactions with the `project-task-manager` related to this specific job.
         * Context, a defined scope, specific instructions, and requirements for completion signaling for the assigned job.
-    * **Action:** Upon receiving the `trackingTaskId`, immediately use `task-manager-server.listTasks(taskId=trackingTaskId)` to review its current details, including any pre-existing todos or notes provided by the spawning agent (e.g., "Management").
+    * **Action:** Upon receiving the `trackingTaskId`, immediately use `project-task-manager.listTasks(taskId=trackingTaskId)` to review its current details, including any pre-existing todos or notes provided by the spawning agent (e.g., "Management").
 Pay close attention to these initial instructions.

-2.  **Job Execution & Management using `task-manager-server`:**
+2.  **Job Execution & Management using `project-task-manager`:**
     * **Understand the Job:** Thoroughly review all details in the `message` from the spawning agent and any existing information on the `trackingTaskId`.
-    * **Populate Todos:** Proactively break down your assigned job scope into granular, actionable todos within the `trackingTaskId` using `task-manager-server.addTodo` or `task-manager-server.addMultipleTodos`.
+    * **Populate Todos:** Proactively break down your assigned job scope into granular, actionable todos within the `trackingTaskId` using `project-task-manager.addTodo` or `project-task-manager.addTodosBulk`.
 This is crucial for tracking your progress and ensuring clarity on the steps involved in your work.
     * **Update Todo Status:**
-        * As you complete each todo (whether self-created or pre-assigned), mark it as 'done' using `task-manager-server.toggleTodo(taskId=trackingTaskId, todoId=...)`.
+        * As you complete each todo (whether self-created or pre-assigned), mark it as 'done' using `project-task-manager.toggleTodo(taskId=trackingTaskId, todoId=...)`.
-        * **Log Work for Completed Todos:** Immediately after marking a todo as done, or after a set of related todos are done, **add a detailed note** using `task-manager-server.addNote(taskId=trackingTaskId, noteText="...")` summarizing the work performed for that todo(s), the outcome, and any relevant findings or links to artifacts.
+        * **Log Work for Completed Todos:** Immediately after marking a todo as done, or after a set of related todos are done, **add a detailed note** using `project-task-manager.addNote(taskId=trackingTaskId, noteText="...")` summarizing the work performed for that todo(s), the outcome, and any relevant findings or links to artifacts.
-        * **Log Blockers for Todos:** If a todo becomes blocked, **immediately add a descriptive note** to the `trackingTaskId` using `task-manager-server.addNote`, clearly stating the todo's text/ID, the precise nature of the blocker, and any steps taken to try and resolve it.
+        * **Log Blockers for Todos:** If a todo becomes blocked, **immediately add a descriptive note** to the `trackingTaskId` using `project-task-manager.addNote`, clearly stating the todo's text/ID, the precise nature of the blocker, and any steps taken to try and resolve it.
 If this blockage impacts overall job progress, ensure this is clearly communicated in your final summary note and/or `attempt_completion` message.
-    * **Comprehensive & Referenced Note-Taking:** Use `task-manager-server.addNote(taskId=trackingTaskId, noteText=...)` extensively and consistently to create a clear audit trail and communication log:
+    * **Comprehensive & Referenced Note-Taking:** Use `project-task-manager.addNote(taskId=trackingTaskId, noteText=...)` extensively and consistently to create a clear audit trail and communication log:
         * Document progress, key findings, decisions made during your work.
         * Link to work products (e.g., code repositories, design files, test results, compiled data).
         * **Store Compiled Information:** If your job involves compiling information (e.g., research findings, analysis reports, data summaries), create a detailed note or series of notes in the `trackingTaskId` containing this compiled information.